jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 Plum blossoms in Japan are just as beautiful as cherry blossoms
 {% end %}

-Tokyo can feel overwhelming at first, but trust me, it's easier than you think!
-Coming from the USA, I found it surprisingly convenient and efficient, full of incredible experiences.
-These tips are based on my own adventures in Tokyo, and while everyone's journey is different, I hope they give you the confidence to explore with ease and make the most of your trip.
+Tokyo can feel overwhelming, but it's easier than you think.
+Coming from the USA, I found it surprisingly convenient, efficient, and full of incredible experiences.
+These tips are based on my own adventures in Tokyo.

-## A Little Etiquette Goes a Long Way
+## The Golden Rule: Match the Volume

 ![Steve Carell yelling with caption "loud noises"](loud%20noises.webp)

-Japanese etiquette can seem intimidating, but don't stress too much!
-You'll find tons of articles about Japanese etiquette, and a lot of it's good advice.
-But here are the key things to keep in mind for a smooth experience:
+There are endless articles about Japanese etiquette, but if you only remember one thing, make it this: match the volume of the people around you.

-1. **Keep the noise down** - Japan is a pretty quiet country.
-Try to match the sound level around you.
-This is really the biggest thing.
+Japan is remarkably quiet.
+Whether you're on a train or walking through neighborhoods, it feels like most people talk at a whisper compared to the US.

-2. **Follow the rules** - They're there for a reason!
-Even if something seems odd, go with the flow.
-No eating on trains, and be sure to stand behind the yellow line at train stations.
+Sometimes later at night at restaurants or at izakayas (think Japanese pubs), people will open up and be much louder.

-3. **Blend in (a little)** - Just observing what others do can make a big difference.
-Walk on the left side of sidewalks (except in Osaka!) and face forward on trains.
+Matching the volume is a great way to be polite.

 ## Japanese to Know